-Alliance for Research Progress Meeting Summary - February 8, 2008
+Alliance for Research Progress - February 8, 2008 Meeting

 This document provides an overview of the eighth meeting of the National Institute of Mental Health (NIMH) Alliance for Research Progress (Alliance).
 The meeting served as an opportunity for participants to hear about new research and advances in the field, to network with colleagues, and to interact directly with the NIMH director, Dr. Thomas Insel, and senior NIMH staff.
 The meeting focused on five major themes – science of note; the National Advisory Mental Health Council (NAMHC) neurodevelopment workgroup report; new treatments; the NIMH strategic plan; and the Research, Condition, and Disease Categorization (RCDC) Project.
 Invitees included representatives from national voluntary organizations representing patients and their families.
 Please see the attached agenda for information on speakers and roster of participants.